DataCueCo/slate/source/index.html.md

 ### Response JSON

-> The above command returns a 207 multi status response code
+> The above command returns a 201 response code

 ```json
 {